nestjsx/nestjs-config/README.md

 ```

 > **Note:** By default the package look for a `.env` file in the path that you have started your server from.
-If you want to specify another path for your `.env` file, use the second parameter of `ConfigModule.load()`.
+If you want to specify another path for your `.env` file, use the second parameter of `ConfigModule.forRootAsync()`.

 ### Usage